stufus/ADOffline/README.md

 It is work in progress; all commits/PRs/support welcome.

+_AT THE MOMENT, THIS IS ALPHA CODE_.
+It has not been fully tested and is not production ready.

 ## Benefits

 * Allows enumeration of users, computers (including hostname, OS etc) and groups; these are all derived from users.
 * Parses flags (e.g. sAMAccountType, userAccountControl) for intuitive searching.
-* Easy to enumerate basic group membership.
+* Easy to enumerate basic and nested group membership.
-** Automatic calculation of nested group membership will be added shortly.

 ## Drawbacks

 * Will take a while to parse a large LDIF file.
 During testing, it took 30 minutes to parse a large domain containing roughly 100,000 users, groups and computers.
 * Reqires a large data exchange with the domain controller which may be noticed.
 For example, the domain above generated a 400Mb LDAP file, although this was generated in approximately 4 minutes.
+* Does not currently consider foreign groups (i.e. from trusts).

 ## Usage